With all the technology we use every day, virtual presentations have become the norm.

 When you work with a professional language service company, they’ll help you decide which form of interpreting best suits your virtual presentation needs.

 Once your virtual presentation is complete, make sure you’re prepared to address questions or concerns from your audience.
 If you have an interpreter working either on-site or via video/telephone, you should be able to answer any immediate queries.

 Remember, when working with a professional interpreter, always speak directly to the person you are communicating with and not the interpreter.

 You should also prepare for follow-up emails from those participants who wish to communicate with you at a later date, whether with further questions or proposals.
 If these emails are written in the speaker’s native language (and not yours), you’ll need translation services.

 A professional translation company will be able to provide you with both interpreters for the day of the presentation as well as translators for further correspondences.

 You may also want to consider having your virtual presentation transcribed for your own personal reference as well as for anyone who was unable to attend the live event.
-Transcription provides an easy way to ensure that no one misses any important details or discussion points.
+Transcription offers an easy way to ensure that no one misses any important details or discussion points.

 Prepare Ahead of Time

 In order to ensure that your virtual presentation goes off without a hitch, you should collaborate with your chosen interpreting company ahead of time.
-This means letting them know what you expect long before your virtual presentation begins.
+This means letting them know what you need long before your virtual presentation begins.